-IT requests requiring USG CIO approval must be submitted via the SharePoint CIO Advisory Council Team Site by following the USG IT Purchase Approval link in the left-hand menu.
-If the purchase is over \$1 million, the business case template shall be downloaded, completed and attached to the purchase approval request.
+IT requests requiring USG CIO approval must be submitted via the SharePoint CIO Advisory Council Team Site following the USG IT Purchase Approval link in the left-hand menu.
+You will be notified if a business case is required as described under 4.1.2 item 8.